 That brings me to the question of education.
 Is it still necessary to go to a college or university to get a degree?

 Many positions plateau in a company when you get to a certain level, and you cannot move up without a degree.
-Even though I went into management, and managed all aspect of business: Profit and Loss, Stats, Ordering, Managing, Leadership, Human Resources, and Training, my experience was not enough to get me to the higher management level.
-When the opportunity presented itself for me to go back to college and get a degree, I weighed out the cost, time loss from work against my wage increase, and quickly realized it would not benefit me in the slightest, in fact it put me behind.
+Even though I went into management, and managed all aspect of business: Profit and Loss, Stats, Ordering, Managing, Leadership, Human Resources, and Training; my experience was not enough to get me to the higher management level.
+When the opportunity presented itself for me to go back to college and get a degree, I weighed out the cost, time loss from work against my wage increase, and quickly realized it would not benefit me in the slightest, in fact it put me thousands of dollars behind.

 In addition, what about all those university educated people who worked next to me at my union job for the past twenty years?
 Some had multiple degrees.
 They could not get jobs in their field of study and tempted by the money of union and trade jobs, the educated were hired.
+Did they do their jobs better because of those degrees?
+Debatable.
+I would say starting off in debt, knowing you are over-educated for your menial overpaid job could be depressing and harder to find job satisfaction, when you look over to someone debt free, and uneducated in the formal sense.
+Could make some angry even.

 In my father’s generation, there was a demand for tradesman, and families knowing it meant a secure job and a good income straight away, sought after these apprenticeships.
 In the 60’s my father, although very good in school, went to work after grade nine at the young age of fourteen to start his apprenticeship as a baker.